molpopgen/fwdpp/doc/md/policies.md

 This document is intended to be an in-depth discussion of policies and their role in implementing forward-time population genetic simulations using the C++ template library __fwdpp__.
 We will first describe what policies are using standard C++ examples, and then we will get into the harder stuff.

+In this document, I am implictly assuming that the library is being used to implement what I refer to as a "single-locus" simulation, by which I mean the simulation of a contiguous genomic stretch to which we apply some arbitrary model of mutation, recombination, and fitness.
+It is possible to use the same machinery to implement a "multi-locus" model of non-contiguous genomic segments, each with different mutation models, recombination models, and arbitrary linkage relationships amongst them.
+However, such simulations are arguably easier to impement using the multilocus API provided by the library, and I refer the users to the [documentation](@ref md_md_multiloc) for that part of the library.

 An understanding of C++ fundamentals, including containers, their iterators, and how they relate to the standard algorithms, is assumed knowledge here.

 \section TutGeneral Policies in C++